FawazBinSaleem/Assignment2/readme.md

   pip --version
   ```

   * If you get an error, that means it is not in your system.
-To install, run:
+To install:
     ```
     python -m ensurepip --default-pip
     ```
-* To ensure you have the latest version of ``pip``, run:
+* To ensure you have the latest version of ``pip`` :
     ```
     pip install --upgrade pip
     ```